cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 deprecated after the domain is online.
 For the time, it will be the upstream DNS resolver.

-## Installing SAMBA 4
+## Installing Samba 4

 The starting point for this exercise is a fresh installation of Debian Buster on the target hardware.
 I'll discuss the hardware elsewhere.
 It's not super impressive, but it'll do for all this.
-I closely follow [the SAMBA Wiki entry](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller) for this exercise.
+I closely follow [the Samba Wiki entry](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller) for this exercise.